-Wildlife is everywhere – on land, in soil, in water, and in the air.
-Wildlife scientists study wildlife to learn how they live and interact with the environment.
+Wildlife is everywhere – even on your school grounds, in your yard, a ballfield, or city park!
+Wildlife scientists and urban biologists study wildlife to learn how they live and interact with the environment.
 These scientists may focus on one wildlife species or a group of species during their studies.
 They record observations made with their senses and other tools.

 Help your students become wildlife scientists

 Before heading out on your field investigation of wildlife in your community, help build your students observation skills.
 The Association of Fish and Wildlife Agencies developed a guide “Fostering Outdoor Observation Skills” to get you started on using science notebooks (also called a field journal) to build your student’s observation skills!
 Look at Unit 1 of this guide – you can download “Fostering Outdoor Observation Skills” guide here.

 Help your students understand that observation is the key to this field investigation and that knowing the name of every animal found is not necessary.
 Describing each animal is important.